hrynko/hrynko.github.io/README.md

 # hrynko.github.io

-This is a repository of my personal website, which is powered by Jamstack and is based on Vue and Gridsome.
+[Hrynko](https://github.com/hrynko)'s personal website, which is powered by Jamstack and is based on Astro.